 Interaction with the rest of the kingdom

-It’s assumed that discard attacks will just wreck H/MS. This is just not true, though you’ll have to play differently if you see your opponent going for these attacks.
-Mainly, you just need an extra Madman to start your big turn, so change that “(X+2) or (X+3)” to three and four and you’re good to go.
-The only discard attack that costs $3 or less is Urchin, but that’s not something I’d get over a Hermit or a Market Square.
-We’ll revisit Urchin later on when he fits into the discussion better, but his discardy-ness doesn’t really factor in here.
+Most people assume that discard attacks will just wreck Hermit/Market Square.
+This is just not true, though you’ll have to play differently if you see your opponent going for these attacks.
+Mainly, you just need an extra Madman to start your big turn, so instead of 2 or 3 extra Madmen you’ll want 3 or 4.
 Along with the extra Madman you’ll need to kick off, you’ll want to make sure you know you can find that third Madman after playing only two Madmen, since your first two Madmen draw much less than normal.

 What about trashing attacks?
-Swindler, Knights, Rogue, Sabby, Warrior.
-Well you play around these guys the same way you would play around them in any other deck: have some redundancy.
+You play around these guys the same way you would play around them in any other deck: have some redundancy.
 Get more components then you know you’ll need, and look for alternatives (which I’ll discuss later) if you still run low.
 The nice thing is that if your opponent has spent time going for these attacks, they likely have done so at the expense of contesting you on components so you’re probably in good shape.
-I’d say it’s pretty safe to go for H/MS over Knights, Rogue, and Saboteur.
-My gut says that Warriors are too slow to compete as well, but I’ve never tested that either.
-Swindler is a bit different because it can trash Madmen and can be Hermit-gained, I’d consider Swindler in a mirror matchup where I felt like I was behind; with some good luck the mustachioed man in purple can get you back in the game pretty nicely.
+I’d say it’s pretty safe to ignore Knights, Rogue, and Warrior.
+Swindler is a bit different because it can trash Madmen and can be Hermit-gained, I’d consider Swindler in a mirror matchup where I felt like I was behind.

 Does anything counter H/MS?
 Well, umm, yeah kinda.
-Possession.
 Possession with some good trashing can get online before you have a chance to go off, and while they can’t really steal your big megaturn (they gain all the Golds so you-possessed-by-them don’t re-draw them), they can spend your Madmen as you build and prevent you from ever having your big turn.
-They can even gain Madmen from your deck and build up to multi-Possession turns even with no other village support.
 Possession might need some support (Copper-trashing, a village, some draw would be really nice but not necessarily required), but it’s the only card that would make me consider not going for Hermit/Market Square at all.

 - Other cheap trashers.